 Before leaving Fraser Island, you have to visit its famous freshwater lakes.
-You will surely be captivated with its relaxing and cleaning swimming spots with exceptional views.
+You will surely be captivated by its relaxing and clean swimming spots with exceptional views.

 Aside from getting to the beach, there is another way to venture Queensland – that is exploring the Daintree forest.
 This is considered the heart of the oldest tropical rainforest in the world.
-This is protected by the guided tours and unspoiled by artificial structures.
-Going here can get you up close to the most iconic wildlife of Australian that includes bandicoots, crocodiles, prehistoric cassowary, and sugar gliders.
+This is protected by guided tours and unspoiled by artificial structures.
+Going here can get you up close to the most iconic wildlife of Australia which includes bandicoots, crocodiles, prehistoric cassowary, and sugar gliders.